Today's Articles

 *The Memphis Red Sox is celebrated on this date in 1920.
 They were a Negro League Baseball team that was active for 40 years.

 Originally named the Barber College Baseball Club, Arthur P. Martin, a local Memphis barber, owned and operated the team.
 In the late 1920s, the Martin brothers, all three Memphis doctors and businessmen, purchased the Red Sox.
 J. B. Martin, W. S. Martin, and B. B. Martin would retain control of the club till its dissolution in 1959.
 The Red Sox played as members, at various times, of the Negro Southern League, Negro National League, and Negro American League.
 The team was never a titan of the Negro leagues like wealthier teams in northern cities of the United States.
-Still, sound management led to a continuous thirty-nine years of operation, which was exceeded by very few other teams.
+Still, sound management led to a continuous thirty-nine-year operation, which was exceeded by very few other teams.

-Following integration, the team had five players who would eventually make Major League Baseball rosters, and two were inducted into the Baseball Hall of Fame.
+Following the integration, the team had five players who would eventually make it to Major League Baseball rosters, and two were inducted into the Baseball Hall of Fame.
 On May 28, 1960, Dr. B.B.
 Martin announced he was dissolving the Red Sox for financial reasons.
 “It has been a losing proposition for the past four or five years...,” Dr. Martin said.
-The Negro American League would continue on for just a couple more years before it dissolved completely.
+The Negro American League would continue for just a couple more years before it dissolved completely.

 To become a Coach